 The homeowners requested that I submit to a background and credit check, and I did a bit of my own web sleuthing to get a sense of whether the homeowners were what they claimed to be.
-With both parties satisfied, a contract was signed and I placed a $500 deposit to cover potential damages or cleaning required after my stay.
+With both parties satisfied, a contract was signed.
+I placed a $500 deposit to cover potential damages or cleaning required after my stay.

-A few days later, the homeowners were bound for their international destination, and I moved into their spacious home in a historic neighborhood of St. Louis.
+A few days later, the homeowners were bound for their international destination, and I moved into their home in a historic neighborhood of St. Louis.

-Moving in to my Furnished Finder Rental
+Moving into my Furnished Finder Rental

 After a few weeks in corporate housing and short-term Airbnbs, moving into my Furnished Finder apartment was near blissful.